-Deep underground water, due to much more efficient natural filtration process is usually free from omnipresent surface pollution.
+Deep underground water, due to the much more efficient natural filtration process is usually free from omnipresent surface pollution.
 Often you will not need any extra filtering system (if any, then eventually filters removing minerals like calcium or magnesium).
 Deep underground water sources are also almost independent of weather patterns and droughts observed at the surface.
-They represent almost unlimited sources of ready to use water.
+They represent almost unlimited sources of ready-to-use water.

-While initially more expensive, thanks to modern drilling equipment it is a very effective method of getting access to fresh water and an ideal solution for off-grid container-based house.
+While initially more expensive, thanks to modern drilling equipment it is a very effective method of getting access to fresh water and an ideal solution for the off-grid container-based houses.

 Note that in shallow water wells, pumps are usually located on the surface (house’s basement or an exterior booth) so they are easily accessible when needed.
 In contrast, deep, driven-well pumps are located deep underground, submerged in the water.
 That makes them difficult to access in the case of failure.

 These days drilling a deep-water well is a straightforward process (Source: Drill My Borewell, Bangalore, India)

 Well, nothing is perfect in this world, no wonder then that there are also serious limitations to the potential benefits of underground water sources.
 They are imposed by:

 They may quickly drain underground reservoirs of fresh water (certainly those containing water at depths attractive for residential wells)